alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

 The `get()` trap also accepts optional third parameter.
 This parameter is a `receiver`.
 This optional parameter is useful when the target object property is a getter.
 In this case, the `receiver` is the object that will be used as `this` when it is called.
 This object is usually the JavaScript Proxy object itself.

 *Note: the first example above is for illustration purpose only.
-Don't store your passwords, or credit card numbers, anywhere in your code where someone else an find them.*
+Don't store your passwords, or credit card numbers, anywhere in your code where someone else can find them.*

 ### The set() trap

 Another trap you can create is `set()`.
 This trap allows you to change the default behavior of changing a value of existing property.
 The `set()` trap takes three parameters.
-First is `target`.
+First parameter is `target`.
 This is again automatically set the `target` of the Proxy, the target object.

-The second parametry is `prop`, or the property name.
+The second parameter is `prop`, or the property name.
 The third is `value`, the new value you want to set, or write.
 Similarly to `get()`, the `set()` trap also accepts the `receiver` as an optional parameter.
 However, since its usage is very specific you may not need to use it, or not that often.

 You create the `set()` trap just like the `get()`.
 As an object method, using either `set() {}`, `set: function() {}` or an arrow function `set: () => {}`.
 The `set()` trap has access to both, property you want to change and the value you want to assign to it.
 This makes `set()` a good candidate for a value validation.